 The Master of Science in Information Systems and Operations Management program will not offer any on-campus courses during the spring semester.

-While these programs will have the option to attend your classes in person, physical distancing requirements limit the number of students who can be in a classroom at one time.
+While these graduate programs will have the option to attend your classes in person, physical distancing requirements limit the number of students who can be in a classroom at one time.
 Therefore, many of you will attend class online.
 Registration for in-person classes will be on a first-come-first-serve basis.

 Fisher School of Accounting